Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

         1. Build - builds the DACPAC and creates a [Pipeline Artifact](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/pipeline-artifacts?view=azure-devops&tabs=yaml).
         2. Deploy - deploys the DACPAC to a target AzureSQL instance.
    - Required Pipeline Variables:
-     - **AZURE_SERVICE_CONNECTION_NAME** - Name of the Azure Service Connection in Azure DevOps.
-The service connection needs to be authorized to deploy resources.
      - **AZURESQL_SERVER_NAME** - Name of the AzureSQL server (ei. myserver.database.windows.net)
      - **AZURESQL_DB_NAME** - Name of the AzureSQL Database
      - **AZURESQL_SERVER_USERNAME** - Username of AzureSQL login